kubernetes/enhancements/keps/sig-storage/6011-controller-get-node-info/README.md

 ###### What happens if we reenable the feature if it was previously rolled back?

 kubelet re-checks capabilities and uses the controller-side flow if supported.
-External-attacher re-processes any pending annotations.
+External-attacher re-processes any pending `DriverRegistrations` entries.

 ###### Are there any tests for feature enablement/disablement?